scriptPilot/dokploy-server/README.md

 5. For each project:

     - Recreate Traefik.me domains if they are used.
-    - Deploy the application manually.
+    - Deploy all services manually.
-    - Test the application.
+    - Test all services.